vjFaLk/GREWords/README.md

 > Search

-> Only show words starting from a specific letter
+> Filter words starting from a specific letter

 > Lightweight (470Kb)